eth-cscs/sarus/doc/user/user_guide.rst

 The custom ``ssh`` binary will take care of using the proper keys and non-standard port in order to connect to the remote container.

+When the ``ssh`` program is called without a command argument, it will open a login shell into the remote container.
+In this situation, the SSH hook attempts to reproduce the environment variables which were defined upon the launch of the remote container.
+The aim is to replicate the experience of actually accessing a shell in the container as it was created.

 OpenMPI communication through SSH
 ---------------------------------